 Resume Configuration Setting Meaning Inhibit re-suspend timeout Specifies a period of time during which PowerMAN will prevent the system from returning to the previous low power state.
 If no user activity occurs during this period PowerMAN will subsequently allow the PC to return to the previous low power state.
-This process is terminated immediately upon any user activity Activate Display Allow the display to be turned on following an This facture is not supported on some automatic system resulle. inis reature is not supported on some nardware platforms of graphics cards.
+This process is terminated immediately upon any user activity Activate Display Allow the display to be turned on following an automatic system resume.
+This feature is not supported on some hardware platforms or graphics cards.